 Here’s a look at how states have responded to the administration’s request.

-Arizona is set to send about 338 Guard troops to the border, Gov. Doug Ducey, a Republican, said on Twitter.
+Arizona sent about 338 Guard troops to the border, Gov. Doug Ducey, a Republican, said on Twitter.

 He praised the administration’s request for troops to the border, saying it’s a “public safety” issue for Arizona.

 “Anything we can do to further bolster these efforts is good news for Arizona and for our national security,” Ducey said.

 According to an Arizona Department of Emergency and Military Affairs release, the troops will “provide air support, reconnaissance support, operational support, construction of the border infrastructure and logistical support.”

 California Gov. Jerry Brown, a Democrat, agreed to send about 400 Guard troops "to supplement the staffing of its ongoing program to combat transnational crime," he said in a letter to the heads of the Departments of Defense and Homeland Security.

 He said the state already has about 250 personnel for that mission across the state, including 55 at the border.

 But Brown's compliance with the request came with a caveat.

 "But let's be crystal clear on the scope of this mission.
 This will not be a mission to build a new wall.
 It will not be a mission to round up women and children or detain people escaping violence and seeking a better life," Brown said.
 "And the California National Guard will not be enforcing federal immigration laws."

 New Mexico is sending 80 troops to the border but 250 are expected to eventually serve, the Santa Fe New Mexican reported.